yydscoder/Poetron/Poetron/README.md

 ## Features

-- Fine-tuned GPT-2 model trained on poetry datasets
+- Fine-tuned local GPT-2 model trained on poetry datasets from kaggle
 - Generate poems in different styles: haiku, sonnet, and free verse
 - Interactive command-line interface for seamless poetry creation
 - Save your favorite poems to files